NuCore vs. Lifeproof Vinyl Flooring – Which Is Better?

 Durability

-But suppose you are planning to install in a place where you will place heavy objects like big furniture or refrigerator.
-In that case, I will suggest going for the Lifeproof as it has a closed-cell PVC foam core it can withstand pressure for a long time.
+But if you are planning to install it in a place where you will place heavy objects like big furniture or a refrigerator.
+In that case, I will suggest going for the Nucore as it has a closed-cell PVC foam core that can withstand pressure for a long time.

 Installation